Origins of Massage Oils and Aromatherapy

 Aromatherapy was slowly introduced to western cultures by knights who had travelled to the east during the crusades and had now returned with this knowledge they had learned whilst travelling were the knights acquired great knowledge in the healing properties offered by such plants and herbs.

-It was later in the 19th century when modern medicine became more prominent did the use of aromatherapy become less well known and used.
+It was later in the 19th century when modern medicine became more prominent did the use of aromatherapy become more well known and used.
 It wasn’t until around the 1920’s that it became popular again and was termed the commonly known name of aromatherapy when a French chemist named Rene- Maurice Gatefosse who was investigating the healing properties of plants, accidently burnt his hand during an experiment.
 Gatefosse in pain and panic put his hand in the only liquid he had available which happened to be pure lavender oil.
 Gatefosse noted how immediately his pain subsided and that his hand healed with no infections or scarring he coined this process aromatherapy.
 After he and a colleague experimented further it was introduced to hospitals throughout France.
 Rene-Maurice Gatefosse released his book aromatherpie in 1928.

-Throughout the year’s aromatherapy has become more and more popular as an alternative form of medicine and healing, and often is used in combination with other ancient techniques such as massage therapy and has resulted in a large and varied market for massage oils and aromatherapy products.
+Throughout the year’s aromatherapy has become more and more popular as an alternative form of medicine and healing, and is often used in combination with other ancient techniques such as massage therapy and has resulted in a large and varied market for massage oils and aromatherapy products.